nzrunner/home-assistant/docs/about.markdown

 I currently run my own IT consultancy helping clients manage their digital business processes.

 Part of my IT passion is driven by my smart home which is run by [Home Assistant](https://home-assistant.io).
+In recent years, I have become a consumer of open-source software.
+My coding skills are average, so I thought this might be a way of contributing to the open-source community.
 Having recently published my [Home Assistant configuration](https://nzrunner.github.com/nzrunner/home-assistant) on GitHub, I am now blogging about my Home assistant and GitHub experiences.